Crisis Intervention Team (CIT) Training

 Why is CIT training so important?

 The first CIT program was started in 1988, in Memphis, Tenn., following the police-shooting death of a man with mental illness.
 Today, its success has inspired communities throughout the country to start CIT programs.
-In North Carolina, there are more than 8,100 CIT-trained police officers and sheriff’s deputies, or nearly 40 percent of the state’s law enforcement population.
-There are more than 2,100 first responders, dispatchers, private security officers and firefighters who also have completed CIT training in the state.
+In North Carolina, CIT training began in 2005.
+About 40 percent of the state’s law enforcement population is now trained in CIT, according to the North Carolina Department of Health and Human Services.
+The latest figures available indicate that 11,170 police officers, sheriff’s deputies, telecommunicators, private security officers, paramedics, emergency medical services personnel and firefighters had received training by the end of 2017.

 CIT training has been proven to help first responders provide safe intervention with people experiencing mental health crises.
 It is recognized as a best practice by multiple organizations including NAMI, the U.S. Department of Justice, the U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration (SAMHSA), and the White House Conference on Mental Health.